Stivaros/CFApp/README.md

 ## Issues & WIP

-[ ] Separate the sticky header and footer CSS
+[] Separate the sticky header and footer CSS
+[] Put all page content into div containers
+[] Custom style for price on Products page.